auth0/docs/articles/product-lifecycle/migration/calling-api-with-idtokens.md

 ---
-title: "Migration Guide: Management API and ID Tokens"
-description: Auth0 is deprecating the usage of ID Tokens as credentials for the Management API.
-This article will help you migrate your solution from the old implementation to the new one.
+description: Learn about migrating from the usage of ID Tokens to Access Tokens as credentials for the Management API.
 toc: true
 topics:
   - migrations